aandrew67/DataAnalysis_Portfolio/README.md

 ## Introduction

-I am an aspiring data analyst with a passion for uncovering insights from data and making data-driven decisions.
-This portfolio is a collection of my work showcasing my proficiency in data analysis through various tools and techniques.
+I am an aspiring data analyst with a strong passion for uncovering insights from data and making data-driven decisions.
+My background in economics and technology information management has equipped me with a robust analytical foundation and a keen eye for detail.
+This portfolio is a curated collection of my work, showcasing my proficiency in various data analysis tools and techniques, including Excel, SQL, R, and Pandas.
+Through these projects, I demonstrate my ability to perform exploratory data analysis (EDA), develop forecasts, and present actionable insights.

+Each project in this portfolio highlights different aspects of my skill set, from data cleaning and visualization to statistical analysis and predictive modeling.
+I am excited to share my journey and the impactful results of my work.
+Thank you for visiting my portfolio!

 ## Projects